jmackie/purescript-webpack-template/README.md

 - [`css-modules`](https://github.com/css-modules/css-modules) are cool, I recommend
   using them.
 And webpack's `css-loader` supports them out the box.
-- I've used React (specifically, [`react-basic-hooks`][react-basic-hooks]), but
-- that's just for the sake of example.
+- I've used React (specifically, [`react-basic-hooks`][react-basic-hooks]), but that's just for the sake of example.
 Swap it out for whatever you want to use.
 - PureScript's local documentation is great, you should use it.
-For example, run `purs docs --format html ".psc-package/*/*/*/src/**/*.purs"` then point your browser at `./generated-docs/html/index.html`.
+E.g. run `purs docs --format html ".psc-package/*/*/*/src/**/*.purs"` then point your browser at `./generated-docs/html/index.html` 👌

 ## Useful References